 On January 1st, 2020, the Company entered into a three-year lease agreement with a director of the Company for its premises, commencing January 1st, 2020.
 The annual basic lease payments was \$58,286 for the 3 year term.
-The lease terms as at January 1 2022 was amended as the Company decided to reduce the office space that it leased and extended the term of the lease by one year.
-In addition, the Company pays operating costs and management fees equal to 5% of the annual basic rent.
-The modification of the lease resulted in an adjustment to the right-of-use asset and the lease liability and a loss on modification of the lease of \$5,729.
+In addition, the Company pays operating costs and a management fees equal to 5% of the annual basic rent.